crazycoder1999/OmegaWebExplorer/Readme.md

 The file Config.js contains:
 - rootPath: the root folder.
 The software consider path starting only from rootPath
 - fileSizeUpload: the limit of uploadable file
+- extra: true, add an external page for customize the web pages /extra. false, disabled it

 The software is tested on OSX and Linux (raspberry pi zero / raspbian).

+## Customization
+If you would like to add specific application features like new pages or new api, you can see: extra.handlebars,Extra.js.
+You need to enable config.extra.